-1.15 The Commission recommends the implementation of a mechanism requiring the investigation of relevant power system incidents.
-The Commission has been working with the System Controller and PWC to develop an incident investigation and reporting framework to be established in the System Control Technical Code.
+1.16 The Commission recommends the implementation of a mechanism requiring the investigation of relevant power system incidents.
+The Commission is working with the

+System Controller to incorporate an incident investigation and reporting framework in the System Control Technical Code.